fabry-training/portal-manual-doc/doc/handbook-at/user.md

 [![https://portal.fiskaltrust.at/ContactProfile/EditProfile](images/portal-sandbox.fiskaltrust.at/ContactProfile/001.png "https://portal.fiskaltrust.at/ContactProfile/EditProfile")](https://portal.fiskaltrust.at/ContactProfile/EditProfile)
 Screenshot-AT 26: User - Edit master data

 Fields marked with a sterisk ("__\*__") are mandatory.
-The more master data is entered, the easier it is for other users to find the user in the ft.portal.
+The more master data is entered, the easier it is for other users to find the user in the fiskaltrust.Portal.
 This is useful, for example, when assigning the user to an existing company as an employee.

 #### User change password